charleshagen/website/_posts/software/2025-01-03-rename-images.md

 <!-- PATTERNING -->
 ### Patterning
 {:style="margin-top:2.5rem;"}
 RenameImages implements patterning with support for free text, regex group content, and FITS header values.
 Substituted values also accept formatting flags.
-All generated IDs will be guaranteed to be unique and valid automatically.
+All generated IDs are guaranteed to be unique and valid automatically.
 It is important to remember that image identifiers in Pixinsight can only contain alphanumerics and underscores and must not start with a number.
 {:style="margin-left:0.5rem; margin-bottom:1.5rem;"}

 **Free Text**